 Because it’s updated every year, The Associated Press Stylebook challenges writers and editors to stay current.
 In addition, it defers to Webster’s New World College Dictionary rather than Merriam Webster’s Collegiate Dictionary, which is the preferred dictionary for the other three style guides mentioned in this post.

 The Chicago Manual of Style (Chicago Style)

 The Chicago Manual of Style is the most popular style guide in the publishing industry because it’s the most comprehensive option currently available—and this depth makes it more versatile for a variety of content, including general business writing.

 The University of Chicago published the sixteenth edition of The Chicago Manual of Style in 2010.
-The seventeenth edition will be released in the fall of 2017.
-Subscribers to The Chicago Manual of Style Online have access to web-based versions of both the fifteenth and sixteenth edition.
+The seventeenth edition was published in 2017.
+Subscribers to The Chicago Manual of Style Online have access to web-based versions of both the sixteenth and seventeenth editions.
 None of the editions are available as an e-book.

 Pros of Chicago Style